petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 If you're using Calkit,
-you can put all steps into a DVC pipeline and execute them all with `calkit run`, which will also ensure all environments match their specification.
+you can put all steps into a DVC pipeline and execute them all with `calkit run`, which will also ensure all environments match their specifications.

 Alternatives include
 [Make](https://www.gnu.org/software/make/),